demisto/content/Integrations/Flashpoint/README.md

     flashpoint-get-forum-user-details](#flashpoint-get-forum-user-details)
 16. [Get post details:
     flashpoint-get-forum-post-details](#flashpoint-get-forum-post-details)
-17. [Search forum sites using a keyword: flashpoint-search-forum-sites](#flashpoint-search-forum-sites)
+17. [Search forum sites using a keyword. it will search in site content like name, title, descripion etc: flashpoint-search-forum-sites](#flashpoint-search-forum-sites)
 18. [Search forum posts using a keyword: flashpoint-search-forum-posts](#flashpoint-search-forum-posts)